jimmysebastian96/coffee_shop/README.md

 Prometheus is used for monitoring the application's metrics, which can be accessed by navigating to http://localhost:9090 in your web browser.

 ## Autoscaling
 KEDA is used for autoscaling the application's backend services based on incoming request load.
-The autoscaling configuration can be found in the kubernetes/keda/ directory.
+The autoscaling configuration can be found in this repo.

 ## Testing
 The Coffee Shop application has been tested for performance, scalability, and reliability.
-For more information on the testing results, see the TESTING.md file.
+The Jmeter file used for load testing will be availble in this repo.